uzulim/hades/README.md

 ## Installation.

-To install, clone the repository and use `Poetry`:
+To install, clone the repository and use `pip`:
 ```
-$ poetry install
+$ pip install .
 ```

 ## Usage